Anna Hanika: Early life and World War II

+Later life

-War ended in May 1945 which marked the end of the Nazi regime.
-Vienna was already occupied by allied forces.
-On her release from Jail in 1943 Hanika had told her fellow activist Jacob Kastelic that she would keep an eye on his sons, and appears to have bought up the younger of them from her release in 1943.
-When the boys' aunt, Jacob's sister, died in 1954 she also adopted the older of them and brought them both as her own children, ensuring they received good educations at the Kollegium Kalksburg (school).
+When World War II ended in May 1945, Vienna was already occupied by allied forces.
+On her release from jail in 1943, Hanika had told her fellow activist Jacob Kastelic that she would keep an eye on his sons, and appears to have bought up the younger of them from her release in 1943.
+When the boys' aunt, Jacob's sister, died in 1954 she also adopted the older of them and brought them both as her own children, ensuring they received good educations at the Kollegium Kalksburg.
 Both boys later obtained doctorates in law.

-Before all that happened, in October 1945, with friends, she identified the bodies of her executed comrades at the Anatomy Institute and arranged their proper burial.
-In 1947 she appeared as a witness at the trial of Otto Hartmann, the Gestapo spy who had betrayed the activists back in 1940.
+In October 1945, with friends, she identified the bodies of her executed comrades at the Anatomy Institute and arranged their proper burial.
+In 1947 she appeared as a witness at the trial of Otto Hartmann, the Gestapo spy who had betrayed the activists in 1940.

 Anna Hanika became an active member of the League of Nazi Victims ("Bund der politisch Verfolgten"): she devoted much time and effort to documenting the “Greater Austria Liberation Movement” and its members.
 She recorded her recollections of the death of Jacob Kastelic in a shocking written report.
 She was also active in other charitable enterprises, supporting missionary work in Africa by organising collections of medical supplies.
-However, during her final decades she was increasingly troubled by her longstanding heart problems, and in 1987 she moved into a retirement home run by nuns in Gumpendorf.
+During her final decades she was increasingly troubled by her longstanding heart problems, and in 1987 she moved into a retirement home run by nuns in Gumpendorf.
 Here, in March 1988, she died.